ShivamRai2003/GeoServer-Common-Query-Language-CQL/Code/README.md

-Following Html Code is written to show the layer
+## Following Html Code is written which will display the OpenLayers to display the added layer.